-- Can and tin volumes will be reduced up to 10:1 by crushing them all inside a can compactor.
-These machines are popular with manufacturers, engineers and automotive workshops.
+- Can and tin volumes will be reduced up to 10:1 by crushing them all inside a can compactor (these can also be known as can crushers).
+These recycling machines are popular with manufacturers, engineers and automotive workshops.

 - Fabrics such as carpet remnants and hessian sacks can easily be baled and there are recyclers out there who will collect these for textile recycling.

-- EPS machines are particularly popular with fish producers as all fish is delivered in sizeable EPS boxes.
+- EPS machines are particularly popular with fish processors as all fish is delivered in sizeable EPS boxes.
 A high quality EPS compactor will reduce volume 40:1.

 Boost Your Green Credentials

 Recycling rubbish and reducing your waste (both at home and in your business) will ensure you boost your green credentials.
-Segregation on a business site also follows recycling guidelines which is what waste partners in the likes of Malaysia are seeking.
+Segregation on a business site also follows recycling guidelines which is what the UK's waste partners are seeking.
 Alongside this, a tidy waste area with little to no bins gives off a positive impression to the passing public, customers, and health and safety inspectors.
 For example, a restaurant with overflowing bins is off-putting and could be a sign of negligence throughout the business.